ansys/pymapdl/doc/source/examples/extended_examples/executable/executable.rst

 .. code:: bash

-   $ python rotor.py 4
+   $ python rotor.py 8
    Initialize script with values:
-   Number of blades: 4
+   Number of blades: 8
    Blade length: 0.2 m
    Elastic modulus: 200.0 GPa
    Density: 7850 Kg/m3
    Solving...
-   The first natural frequency is 728.57 Hz.
+   The first natural frequency is 325.11 Hz.

-The preceding code sets the number of blades to ``4``.
+The preceding code sets the number of blades to ``8``.
 This code shows how you can input other arguments:

 .. code:: bash

-   $ python cli_rotor.py 4 --density 7000
+   $ python rotor.py 8 --density 7000
-   Initializing script with values:
+   Initialize script with values:
-   Number of blades: 4
+   Number of blades: 8
    Blade length: 0.2 m
    Elastic modulus: 200.0 GPa
    Density: 7000 Kg/m3
    Solving...
-   The first natural frequency is 771.54 Hz.
+   The first natural frequency is 344.28 Hz.

 Advanced usage